Landing Page Optimization

 It won’t come as a surprise if the brand wasn’t earning any conversions from this page.
 The reason being, in today’s age and day, no one has the time or patience to read through endless paragraphs to finally understand what your brand actually offers.
 People in fact have graduated to being ‘web-scanners’ than ‘web-readers.’
 If they don’t find what they’re looking for in the first 3-5 seconds of they arriving on your page, they’ll definitely exit without even thinking twice.

 Avoid stuffing your landing pages with paragraphs.
 Use minimal text, simple graphic detailing, and imagery to make the page look impressive and impactful.
-Below given example is how an ideal landing page must look:
+Below given is an example of a good, conversion-fetching landing page must look:

 Mistake #2: Lack of Descriptive Headline